HamiciRyadh/hero-microservice/README.md

 ## Build and deployment

-To build and deploy the different services, open a new terminal at the project's root and configure it to use the Minikube Docker daemon with:
+To build and deploy the different services, open a new terminal at the microservice project's root (`/microservice`) and configure it to use the Minikube Docker daemon with:

 ```
 # On Linux/Mac